thezbm/resume-example/README.md

 It provides a way to write any chunk of the resumé in multiple languages.
 This means you only need to update one place at a time when making changes, saving the hassle of keeping multiple files in sync.

+The resumé template in this repository is based on [basic-resume](https://github.com/stuxf/basic-typst-resume-template) v0.2.2 by [stuxf](https://github.com/stuxf).

 ## Usage

 ### Editing